Alizé Cornet: 2013: Steady results at the Grand Slam championships

 She kicked off the new season by playing in the Brisbane International where she defeated Australian qualifier Bojana Bobusic in the first round.
 She drew world No. 3, Serena Williams, in the second round, and was defeated in two sets.
 The next week, Cornet played at the Hobart International, but was beaten in the first round by Chanelle Scheepers.
 In the first round of the Australian Open, she defeated Marina Erakovic of New Zealand in a marathon match lasting 3 hours and 28 minutes.
 Cornet drew Venus Williams in the second round, to whom she lost.
 She also played in the doubles tournament, partnering with German player Mona Barthel.
 They were, however, defeated in the first round by Alexandra Panova and Galina Voskoboeva.

 Following the Australian Open, Cornet's WTA singles ranking climbed six places to No. 35.
-Her next tournament was the indoor event in Paris.
-Cornet drew the Swedish No. 1, Sofia Arvidsson, in the first round, and defeated her in three sets.
+Her next tournament was the indoor event in Paris where Cornet drew the Swedish No. 1, Sofia Arvidsson, in the first round, and defeated her in three sets.
 However, she lost in the second round to Lucie Šafářová.
 Cornet did not fare well in doubles either, as she and her partner Kristina Mladenovic were defeated in the first round by 2013 Australian Open doubles champions Errani and Vinci.

 Cornet began clay-court season at the Copa Colsanitas tournament in Colombia where she was defeated in the second round.
 She improved upon this performance in her next tournament, the Mexican Open, reaching the semifinals before being defeated by eventual champion Sara Errani.
 Next, she won the Internationaux de Strasbourg, defeating Lucie Hradecká in the final.
 Cornet entered the French Open playing some of her best tennis of the year, and advanced to the third round before being defeated by third-seeded Victoria Azarenka.
 On 24 June, she achieved a season-high ranking of No. 31.